rileyjhoff/rileyjhoff/README.md

 # Riley Hoffman

-Fullstack engineer in Portland, OR.
+Full stack engineer in Portland, OR.
 Frontend-weighted — React, Next.js, TypeScript — with production ownership reaching into NestJS, GraphQL, and AWS.

 Spent three and a half years at ReUp Education as one of the first engineers, taking a student-facing marketplace from concept to production and through two promotions.
 Before software: trading and investment advising, and a degree in mathematical economics.